 BLACKTHORN BREADS is a micro bakery that began in 2012 to supply first one and then two local shops with a range of loaves once a week.
-Since we opened Blackthorn and Willow in July 2015, Blackthorn Breads are sold exclusively here every Saturday.
+However, since we opened Blackthorn and Willow in July 2015, Blackthorn Breads have been sold exclusively here every Saturday.
 The loaves are baked on the premises – in the kitchen above the shop – and often arrive in the shop still warm.
 They are ready by midday; if you arrive a little too early don’t worry – there is plenty to look at in the shop or you could have a cup of tea or coffee while you wait.

 For such a small bakery we sell quite a wide selection of loaves – sourdough as well as yeasted.
 The regular loaves include a white batch enriched with olive oil, shaped into batons and boules and topped with poppy seeds; focaccia with fresh herbs; mixed grain cobs as well as sourdough loaves.
 In addition, each week there is usually a ‘special’, which changes depending on the season, for example, Sweet Lavender (in the summer) and Carrot & Oat Flowerpot loaves (in the autumn).
 Other ‘specials’ include Rosemary & Sultana Coburgs; Sunflower Brown, a French-style country loaf (Pain de Campagne) that combines sourdough leaven with a small amount of yeast, and Pain d’Epi.